mushroomcarbon/icbinc/README.md

 # i can't believe it's not Claude markdown preview tool (tnn)

 No hassle.
 No strings attached.
 Just pure vibes.
 No handwritten code, just ai slop.
 Not quality code, just pure slop you can actually slop on.
-No sentence formats, no good writing - just ai tell after ai tell.
+No sentence formats, no good writing - just a lot of real ai tells.

 Tool that displays markdown files like Claude's renderer, with the whole ivory + serif + terracotta stuff.
 Both available as a standalone HTML file/applet and a .vsix that restyles VS Code's **built-in** markdown preview.
 It hooks the native preview via `markdown.previewStyles`, so everything works out of the box (thanks vscode!)